Amdrija/personal-website/content/posts/hello-world.md

 title: "Hello World"
 date: 2023-08-28T18:20:44+02:00
 draft: false
-summary: "Hi, I'm Andrija Jelenkovic, a computer enthusiast turned software engineer.
-I've been thinking of making my own blog for quite some time now, but I have always found some excuses why I shouldn't start.
-Whether it is actually having more important things to do or just procrastination, but I guess that is no more."
+summary: "Hello World, I'm Andrija Jelenkovic, and this is my blog.
+I'll mostly be writing about computer science and occasional life experience."
 ---

-Hi, I'm Andrija Jelenkovic, a computer enthusiast turned software engineer.
+Hello World, I'm Andrija Jelenkovic, a computer enthusiast turned software engineer.
 I've been thinking of making my own blog for quite some time now, but I have always found some excuses why I shouldn't start.
 Whether it is actually having more important things to do or just procrastination, but I guess that is no more.

 ## What you can expect